straut12/sj4u-gh/_pages/ref/hardware/raspberry-pi.md

 # CPU/Memory/Power Compare
 Raspberry Pi and ESP32 Specs
 This is a quick summary to help decide which device is best for your projects based on processor, memory, and power usage.
-Also helps when downloading packages .. for example Raspberry Pi is a armxx type, not a x86/x64 or amd64.
+Also helps when downloading packages .. for example Raspberry Pi is a arm type, not a x86/x64 or amd64.
 All RPi and ESP32 listed below have built in wi-fi and bluetooth. (attiny85 does not) Raspberry Pi's require SD card (16GB is good for projects.
 32-64GB is good for using as a PC and installing another OS like Ubuntu.